 There may be no place in the world as unique as Madagascar.
-With distinctive culture and biodiversity, Madagascar should be on everyone’s bucket list.
+With its distinctive culture and biodiversity, Madagascar should be on everyone’s bucket list.
 But because of economic and infrastructural constraints, it can be intimidating to plan a trip to Madagascar.

 Having spent a month sailing the coast of Madagascar, Nosy Be shone out as a very special place, one that’s worth visiting, even when there are particular challenges.

-Follow this 7 day Nosy Be itinerary to enable you to enjoy the best that Madagascar offers with relatively little hassle.
+Follow this 7-day Nosy Be itinerary to enable you to enjoy the best that Madagascar offers with relatively little hassle.